(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 A wedding is an exciting time.
-There’s beautiful flowers, dresses, and celebrations.
-The couple vows to a lifetime of love, respect, and commitment to one another.
+There are beautiful flowers, dresses, and celebrations.
+The couple vows a lifetime of love, respect, and commitment to one another.

 When they enter into their life together, they're happy and content, and they never expect that to change.
 But they can't predict the future.

 Unfortunately, people fall ill, incur a disability, and die every day.
 The divorce rate is almost 50%.
 Though painful to think about, these things can and do happen.

 If one partner in a marriage is at a financial disadvantage, they could face more than emotional suffering.
 They could face financial hardship too.